ibm-cloud-docs/ssh-keys/how-do-i-force-ssh-run-non-standard-port.md

 # Configuring SSH to run on a nonstandard port
 {: #configuring-ssh-to-run-on-a-non-standard-port}

-Use the following steps to force SSH to run on a nonstandard port:
+Use the following steps to force SSH to run on a nonstandard port.

 1. Open `/etc/ssh/sshd_config` in a text editor.
 The following example is for vi editor.